Ouagadougou: Foundation and regional importance

+Colonialism

+On 5 September 1896 French forces entered Ouagadougou and burned the city to the ground.
+In 1919 the colonial administration made Ouagadougou the capital of the Upper Volta territory, extensively rebuilding the town.
+In 1954 the railroad line from Ivory Coast reached the city, spurring massive population growth.

+Independence

 On 15 January 2016, gunmen armed with heavy weapons attacked central Ouagadougou at the Cappuccino restaurant and the Splendid Hotel.
 28 people were killed, and at least 56 wounded; after a government counterattack, a total of 176 hostages were released the morning after the initial attack.
 Three of the perpetrators were also killed.
 The jihadist insurgency continued with major attacks in 2017 and 2018.